Alastair Smart BSc. MSc. GradDipEd. GAICD.

 Alastair has a Bachelor of Science in Marine Botany and Zoology from Adelaide University, and a Master of Applied Science in Aquaculture from the University of Tasmania’s National Key Centre for Aquaculture.
 In addition, he has a Graduate Diploma in Education from the University of South Australia and also has Graduated with a Diploma in the Company Directors Course from the Australian Institute of Company Directors to focus more on the provision of professional technical advice to boards, due diligence, M&A, as an external consultant and Director.

-His key focus – “it can take 20-25 thousand hours of careful attention to husbandry and feed management to produce a farmed fish of 3-5kg and less than one hour to reduce that investment to well below cost by “saving” on staff training, technology and external expertise.”
+His key focus – “it can take 20-25 thousand hours of careful attention to husbandry and feed management to produce a farmed fish of 3-5kg and less than one hour to reduce that investment to well below cost by losing focus on this often overlooked part of the value chain.”

 Dr Alistair Douglas BA (Japanese).
 BSc Hons (Mar Biol).
 PhD.